alexisthual/fugw/README.md

 ## Usage and examples

-This repo contains multiple solvers to FUGW optimization problems, as well as scikit-learn transformers wrapping these solvers.
+This repo contains multiple solvers to FUGW optimization problems.
+These solvers are wrapped in classes with `.fit()` and `.transform()` methods.
 Functions implemented in `./tests` can be useful to understand how to use the solvers and the associated transformers.

 ### 1 - Transporting distributions that have less than 10k points